x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/enable-or-disable-irm-for-internal-messages-exchange-2013-help.md

 ## How do you know this worked?

-To verify that you’ve enabled or disabled IRM for internal messages, use the [Get-IRMConfiguration](https://technet.microsoft.com/en-us/library/dd776120\(v=exchg.150\)) cmdlet to check the configuration.
+To verify that you've enabled or disabled IRM for internal messages, use the [Get-IRMConfiguration](https://technet.microsoft.com/en-us/library/dd776120\(v=exchg.150\)) cmdlet to check the configuration.